bglee/commander/README.md

 - [ ] add hirachical settings for local -> project -> global
 - [ ] merge saved and templating local -> project -> global

+### Bugs
+- [ ] setting window reactivity issue. out of bounds
+- [ ] trust should be kept when a user adds a command or changes settings.
+- [ ] settings dont work until opened a second time... odd